JohannesLorenz/lmms-wiki/Coding-conventions.md

 Mixing tabs and spaces is evil.
 Please, please, please make sure your editor is configured to use tabs.
 Instructions for QtCreator can be [found here](https://github.com/LMMS/lmms/pull/2033#issuecomment-98895801).

 **Try to limit line lengths to 80 characters**
 Not an absolute requirement – sometimes longer lines can't be avoided.
 But it is a friendly thing to do.
+One tab is equivalent to 8 characters.

 **Do not prefix header guard macros with an underscore**
 Header guards should not begin with an underscore.
 Identifiers that begin with an underscore + capital letter are reserved identifiers in C++ and their usage should be avoided.
 If you edit an older file which contains an improper header guard, please fix it to comply with guidelines.